gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### Failure in Protection Engines Validation {#evalidate}

-A Failure may occur during protection engine Validation (see
+A Failure may occur during protection engine Validation, that is before the Association gets into ESTABLISHED state.
-{{protected-state}}).
 In such case an ABORT chunk will be sent with error in protection cause code (specified in
 {{eprotect}}) and extra cause "Failure in
 Protection Engines Validation" identifier 0x02 to indicate this